Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Increased Strength and Muscle Tone

 In addition to , regular yoga practice can significantly enhance your strength and muscle tone.
 While yoga may not involve lifting heavy weights, it still engages and strengthens various muscle groups throughout the body.
 As you move through different yoga poses, you rely on the strength of your arms, legs, core, and back to support and stabilize your body.
-Over time, this consistent activation of muscles leads to increased strength and improved muscle tone.
+Over time, this consistent activation of muscles leads to increased and improved muscle tone.
 By incorporating yoga into your fitness routine, you can develop a strong and balanced physique.

 Reduced Stress and Anxiety